November 2, 2022

 If you’re building a custom house, we’d highly recommend adding unique home features like a mudroom.
 Used to store coats, bags, and shoes, mudrooms help keep interiors tidy and organized.
 These transitional spaces were popular before the 1960s when homes started to embody minimalist designs.
 They can be multi-functional and used to do laundry or wash pets, for example.

-One typically serves as a preparation counter, while the other may include a sink, dishwasher, or double up as a seating area.
-Interestingly, island countertops often make up less than 15% of total countertop space; they tend to be used 90% of the time.
+One typically serves as a preparation counter, while the other may include a sink, dishwasher, or double-up as a seating area.
+Interestingly, island countertops often make up less than 15% of the total countertop space; they tend to be used 90% of the time.